 We are always looking for new and different people to highlight here on FounderU, which is why we’re so excited about this agency spotlight.
 Recently, we started to notice some exceptional web design work from one of our Selz users, Kelly Cardenas, and reached out to learn more.
-Enter Inspace Creative, a web design agency that has helped many entrepreneurs and small businesses create stunning websites.
+Enter Inspace Web Design, a web design agency that has helped many entrepreneurs and small businesses create stunning websites.

 Inspace, and their founder Eli Atkins, has used Selz on many of their clients’ sites to embed beautiful stores on their newly designed sites.
 We’re so excited to be able to connect with this agency and learn about their story and why they chose Selz as their go-to ecommerce solution.